dojo/interfaces/README.md

 easier to maintain these interfaces as well as build code that integrates well with the rest of the Dojo 2 packages without requiring a hard dependency on those other packages.

+**WARNING** This is _beta_ software.
+While we do not anticipate significant changes to the API at this stage, we may feel the need to do so.
+This is not yet production ready, so you should use at your own risk.

 - [Usage](#usage)
 - [Features](#features)
   - [bases](#bases)